Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Magnetic resonance enterography is an imaging test that lets your doctor see detailed pictures of your small intestine.
 It can pinpoint inflammation, bleeding, and other problems.
 It is also called MR enterography.

 The test uses a magnetic field to create detailed images of your organs.
 A computer analyzes the images.
-Before the test, you will take an oral contrast dye to highlight the small intestine.
+Before the test, oral and intravenous contrast dyes are given to highlight the small intestine.
+A drug will also be injected to decrease movement of the bowel which can interfere with the images.

 This is not an X-ray.
 It does not involve any radiation.
 The oral contrast doesn’t contain any radioactive material.
 The images from this test are quite detailed.
 The procedure may take around 45 minutes.